 Keep your DCP in your bug out bag and make sure that it’s waterproof.
 Laminating it will work wonders, trust us.

-Make sure you test your plan out…
+Make sure you test your bug out plan out…

 You want to be thorough, and you want your plan to be foolproof.
 Do a dry run to make sure everything goes off without a hitch.
 From stage 1 to stage 7, do it all.
 If you run into any problems, take note of it and readjust your plan accordingly.

-Planning might seem like a step you'd like to skip (we get it, it's tiring) but don't.
-Doing things on a whim can endanger your life, and you won't live to see another day if you don't have a contingency plan.
-Hey, we speak the truth here, and you can't call yourself a prepper if you've got no plan.
+Making a bug out plan might seem like a step you’d like to skip (we get it, it’s tiring) but don’t.
+Doing things on a whim can endanger your life, and you won’t live to see another day if you don’t have a contingency plan.
+Hey, we speak the truth here, and you can’t call yourself a prepper if you’ve got no plan.

 If you’re interested in learning more about how to survive a disaster or when SHTF, check out the other excellent topics we have on the site.